10 Tips for Investing Long-Term

 There are a few long-term goals that the government wants you to save for, including higher education and retirement.
 As a result, the government offers special tax-advantaged accounts to help you achieve these goals.

-A 529 savings plan can help you save for your child’s—or anyone’s—college or grad school tuition.
+A 529 savings plan can help you save for your child’s — or anyone’s — college or grad school tuition.
 Contributions can be made to these accounts with after-tax dollars.
 This money can be invested inside the account where it grows tax-free.
 You can then make tax-free withdrawals to cover your child’s qualified education expenses.

-Your employer may offer you a 401(k) account through your job.
+Your employer may offer you a 401(k) retirement account through your job.
 These accounts allow pre-tax dollars to be contributed, which lower your taxable income and can grow tax-deferred inside the account.
 If your employer offers matching funds, you could try to contribute enough to receive the maximum match.
 When you withdraw money from your 401(k) at age 59 ½, it is subject to income tax.

 You may also take advantage of traditional IRAs and Roth IRAs.
 Traditional IRAs use pre-tax dollars and allow tax-deferred growth inside your account.
 Withdrawals at age 59 ½ are subject to income tax.
-You fund Roth IRAs, on the other hand, with after-tax dollars, so money in your account grows tax-free, and withdrawals are not subject to income tax.

 9. Making Saving Automatic